 The restoration experiment

 Re-creating and re-establishing rocky habitat will be necessary to reverse the decline of some species.
-Over the next few years, researchers
+Over the next few years, researchers from

-finding optimal solutions to managing threatened species without compromising farm productivity.
+solutions to managing threatened species without compromising farm productivity.

 The pink-tailed worm-lizard will be one of the target species we hope to assist by improving and restoring rocky habitat on working farms.

 We have support from the Local Land Services and a number of interested landholders in the region.
-This is extremely encouraging as reptiles
+This is extremely encouraging as reptiles don’t

-then it’s absolutely essential that we look beyond native vegetation and start caring for our under appreciated rocky outcrops.
+it’s absolutely essential that we look beyond native vegetation and start caring for our under appreciated rocky outcrops.

 For further information

-- In agricultural landscapes, more than 180 vertebrate species are dependent on rocky outcrops and hundreds of others rely on bushrock for
+- In agricultural landscapes, more than 180 vertebrate species are dependent on rocky outcrops and hundreds of others rely on bushrock for shelter

 - Main threats to rock-dwelling species are bushrock removal, vandalism, loss of native vegetation, weed invasion, over grazing and inappropriate